dannyniu/xifrat/README.md

 # Xifrat - Compact Public-Key Cryptosystems

-Xifrat is a new cryptosystem based on a quasigroup of special property.
+Xifrat is a new cryptosystem based on abelian quasigroups.
 Xifrat was first proposed by Daniel Nager, with parameters and instantiation selected by DannyNiu/NJF.